 Generally, nonresident aliens, foreign corporations and other foreign investors are subject to 30% withholding tax on dividends paid by a U.S. corporation, although the rate may be reduced for an investor that is a qualified resident of a foreign country with an applicable income tax treaty with the United States (provided that the shareholder furnishes the Fund with a properly completed Form W-8BEN or Form W8BEN-E, as applicable, to establish entitlement for these treaty benefits).
 In the case of regulated investment companies such as the Funds, however, certain categories of dividends are exempt from the 30% withholding tax.
-These generally include dividends attributable to the Funds' net capital gains (the excess of net long-term capital gains over net short-term capital loss), dividends attributable to the Funds' interest income from U.S. obligors and dividends attributable to net short-term capital gains of the Funds.
+These generally include dividends attributable to the Funds' net capital gains (the excess of net long-term capital gains over net short-term capital loss), dividends attributable to the Funds.